 I turned 80 in the first month of 2020.
 That makes my parents 112.

 Since the environment is in the news almost daily, I recently became aware of these facts.
 The temperature around the windmills at the junction of the blade to the upright is 4 degrees higher than at the end of the blades.
 Also, the broken blades are buried in the earth.
-I have not ‘fact checked this info’, but it makes for brain food.
+I have not ‘fact checked this info,’ but it makes for brain food.
 What if it is true?
-Planting trees would go along way in cleaning up the environment and cheaper than windmills.
+Planting trees would go a long way in cleaning up the environment and it's cheaper than windmills.

 Ellen L. Unger